dendronhq/dendron-site/vault/dendron.topic.tags.md

 don't like the automatic colors, you can always override what color the tags should be by setting the `color` in the frontmatter of the tag note.
 For example, the following tag is #blue, and you can click on it to see how to customize the color.

+Setting a tag color affects the colors of all tags within the hierarchy.
+For example, the tag #example is set to color red, so #example.my-example is also red.
+This allows you to organize your tags with color codes.
+You can always override the color deeper within the hierarchy, we could set `#example.my-example` to green while keeping `#example` red.

 ## Frontmatter tags